 I am looking forward to taking Nova Montgomery's Featherweight Maintenance class next weekend when she comes nearby on her Autumn Tour.
 Because of the age and weight of my Featherweight, I do not like to rely on the case handle to tote it around.
 Although my case is in good shape, I would just rather not put the pressure on the handle anymore.
-I have a large canvas tote bag that fits the Featherweight case very snugly.
+I have been using a large canvas tote bag that fits the Featherweight case very snugly.
 I thought I would make a similar, but nicer tote bag for my Featherweight that matches the Singer Featherweight look.

 - 3/4 yard of black Double-faced Quilted Fabric (I purchased this one at my local JoAnn store).